Introduction mycotoxins

 Claviceps paspali

 Rye (mainly), wheat, barley, oats.ADI: 0,001 mg/kg (Human).
 Medicinal: 0,125 mg/kgHallucinations, gangrene.
-Carcinogenicity is not proved yet.Maximum levels according to Regulation (EC) No 1881/2006: last human case was in 1951.
-In the middle ages was it a common (St. Anthoniusvuur).
+Carcinogenicity is not proved yet.Maximum levels according to Regulation (EC) No 1881/2006Europe: last human case was in 1951.
+In the middle ages was it a common disease (St. Anthoniusvuur).
 Toxins are encapsulated by stiff purple granules.
 Toxin forming takes already place at the agricultural level.

 Deoxynivalenol (DON)Fusarium spp.,